suil-hwang/island-preserving-uv-transfer/README.md

 # Island-Preserving UV Transfer for Simplified Meshes

-Implementation of the paper "Island-Preserving UV Transfer for Simplified Meshes" (MITA 2025).
+Implementation of the paper "Island-Preserving UV Transfer for Simplified Meshes".

 ## Overview